-The New York State Department of Agriculture and Markets has confirmed that the spotted lanternfly, an invasive insect, has been found in multiple counties in New York including Westchester!This insect is native to Asia and has also been detected in Pennsylvania (in 2014), New Jersey, Delaware, Virginia, Maryland, Ohio, Indiana and New York.
-This plant hopper, attacks a wide variety of crops including grapes, hops, apples and forest products.
+The New York State Department of Agriculture and Markets has confirmed Westchester County is considered infested with Spotted lanternfly!This invasive plant hopper, attacks a wide variety of crops including grapes, hops, apples and forest products.
 While it does prefer Ailanthus altissima, commonly known as tree of heaven, it is not needed for the insect to complete its life cycle.

 The insect is easy to identify with distinct markings.
 It will change hosts as it goes through its developmental stages.
 Nymphs feed on a wide range of plant species (willow, maple, poplar, sycamore as well as fruit trees like plum, cherry, and peach) while adults prefer to feed and lay eggs on tree of heaven (A. altissima).

 To report SLF, visit Spotted Lanternfly Public Report (arcgis.com)